delphicventurescode/mjolnir_poeto_book_series/foreword_section_full/README.md

 ## About the Foreword

-This Foreword provides insight into the Theory of Art developed as part of the Mjolnir_poeto project/
+This Foreword provides insight into the Theory of Art developed as part of the Mjolnir_poeto project.

 ---